phette23/c4l21-learn-to-love-the-command-line/content/036-fundamentals-exercises.md

 No typing commands here, but a few questions for thought.

-**Why do `mv` and `cp` accept arguments in the order that they do, performing a slightly different sort of operation if a folder is the final argument?**

-Consider the difference between `mv source.file destination.file` versus `mv source1.file source2.file Destination.folder`.

 **Which of the terms below best applies to `bash`?**

 {: .lower-alpha-list }